huzhengyu/wave2solids/README.md

 This free and open-source project is committed to enabling the fully-coupled simulation of wave interactions with flexible structures to the foam-extend communities.

-The paper for implementing and applying this model has been submitted to Coastal Engineering.

 # Download and compilation
 ## Basic download guide
 To get set up, you must first install [foam-extend-4.0](https://github.com/Unofficial-Extend-Project-Mirror/foam-extend-foam-extend-4.0).